Prefer to contact us online instead?

-Addiction is considered to be a chronic dysfunction of an individual’s brain system that involves motivation, reward, and memory.
-It is about the way that a person’s body craves a behavior or substance, especially if it causes an obsessive or compulsive pursuit of a specific “reward” and a lack of overall concern over consequences.
-When individuals experience addiction, they will:
+Addiction is considered a chronic dysfunction of the brain system that involves motivation, reward, and memory.
+It is about the way a person’s body craves a behavior or substance, especially if it causes an obsessive or compulsive pursuit of a specific “reward” and a lack of overall concern for the consequences.
+People with drug or alcohol addiction:

-- Not be able to stay away from the substance or stop the habit-forming behavior
+- Are unable to stay away from the substance or stop the habit-forming behavior

 - Have an increased desire for the behavior or substance

 - Dismiss how their behavior might be causing problems

 As time goes on, addiction can severely impact daily life.
 The cycle of addiction often includes remission and relapse in between intense and mild use of drugs or alcohol.
 Despite the ranging cycles, drug and alcohol addictions generally worsen over time.
 They can lead to serious consequences like bankruptcy and permanent health complications.

 An estimated one-third of people with major depression also have an alcohol problem.

 Depression and substance abuse treatment combined can help you identify triggers, thought patterns and behaviors that drive depression and help you approach your mental health with a clear head and body, free of drugs or alcohol.
 Treating substance abuse and mental health at the same time falls under dual-diagnosis treatment.

 When you consume a drug, their body becomes accustomed to it and in turn, must have bigger doses to achieve desired results.

 With more of a reduced drug intake, you may become nauseated, nervous, or agitated and can experience trembling or cold sweats.